squerez/squerez/TEMPLATE.md

 - **Ansible**;
 - **Flux**.

-When I'm not here, you might find me wandering in a forest of repositories, where I've gotten so lost, I've set up campsites in unfinished projects, in each a sign saying, 'Under Construction Forever'.\
+When I'm not here, you might find me wandering in a forest of repositories, where I've gotten so lost, I've set up campsites in unfinished projects, in each a sign saying, `Under Construction Forever`!

-You know, just your typical getaway from the world of 'done'."
+You know, just your typical getaway from the world of 'done'.

-Anyways, if you're still curious, check out commit snake animation—right here in my profile.
+Anyways, if you're still curious, check out commit snake animation right here in my profile.\
 It's a cool visual of my coding journey, constantly changing with each contribution.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/squerez/squerez/output/github-contribution-grid-snake-dark.svg">